The Infectious Diseases Unit aims to prevent, diagnose and treat the

 Boston) in internal medicine, infectious

-He is Full Professor in Global Health at the University of Milan and holds the appointment of Professeur Titulaire at the Global Studies Institute of the University of Geneva, Switzerland.
+He is Full Professor in Global Health at the University of Milan and Honorary Professor at the Queen Mary University of London, UK.